 As a final note.

-But that only works if there's a balance between “give & take”.
+But that only works if there's a balance between “give and take”.

-You (a customer) always have the opportunity to show your appreciation & to give back for our additional help.
+You, as a customer, have always the opportunity to show your appreciation and to give back something for our additional help.

-That can be it in the form of a review on either Google (we have two internet pages, one for the Café & one for Bärbucha Kombucha) or on TripAdvisor.
+That something can be it in the form of a review on either Google (we have two internet pages, one for the Café and one for Bärbucha Kombucha) or even on TripAdvisor.

-Or you can like & follow us on our social media accounts, like Facebook, Instagram or even Twitter (we have double accounts on all of those medias).
+Or you can like and follow us on our social media accounts, like Facebook, Instagram or even Twitter (we have double accounts on all of those medias).

-Or you can even become one of our steady customers.
+Or you can become one of our steady customers.

-It's really not that much, but it's a sign of mutual respect & support of our small & local business.
+It's really not that much, but it's a sign of mutual respect and support of our small and local business.